VictorMakarov1/Veda/README.md

 9. Veda22Setup.exe - the setup program for installing Veda22;
 10. Veda22_cpp_h.rar - the source code (cpp- and h-files) for Veda22.

+## How to install Veda22

+Veda22.exe runs on x64 computers and requires Windows 10  (not tested yet on Windows 11).

+1. Download from this repo Veda22Setup.exe and Veda.rar to the download folder.

+2. Run Veda22Setup.exe as administrator.

+3. Veda22Setup.exe will create a new folder in C:\Program files named Veda22
+   and put to it Veda22.exe(the system Veda22).

+4. Create a shortcut on the descktop for Veda22.exe.

+5. Unrar Veda.rar.

+6. You will see the folder Veda containing the file Project.txt and 2 folders:
+   LearnV and GroupTheory.

+7. Copy the folder Veda to your C drive.

+8. Double-click the shortcut for Veda22.exe which you have created before.

+9. Veda22 will check the file learn.v.